Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Natural Language Understanding on GLUE

 \subsection{Implementation Details}

+While it is common in prior PEFT studies~\citep{hu2022lora, lingam2024svft, liu2024dora, meng2024pissa} to report results on the GLUE validation set, concerns have been raised regarding the reliability of this protocol~\citep{wu2024advancing, wu2024reft, bini2025decoupling}.
+To ensure a more rigorous evaluation, we evenly split the original validation set into new validation and test subsets using a fixed random seed.
+All reported results are based on the test set, with checkpoints selected according to the best accuracy on the new validation set.
+Given the prohibitive computational cost of evaluating every baseline across all GLUE datasets, we omit the two largest subsets ( MNLI and QQP) from our experiments.
+The peak memory usage during training is measured using \texttt{torch.cuda.max\_memory\_allocated()}.

-The experiments are implemented based on the open-source LoRA \cite{hu2021lora}, leveraging \texttt{PyTorch} \cite{paszke2019pytorch} and the Huggingface's \texttt{PEFT} library \cite{peft}.
-We follow the settings of \cite{liu2024parameter} and only tune model-agnostic hyperparameters, such as learning rates and training epochs.
-MOFT is applied to all linear layers of the DeBERTaV3-base model.
-Metrics include matched accuracy for MNLI, Matthew's correlation for CoLA, Pearson correlation for STS-B, and accuracy for other sub-datasets.
-Detailed hyperparameter configurations used in the experiments can be found in Table~\ref{app:tab-hyper-glue}.
+All experiments are implemented on top of the open-source LoRA framework~\citep{hu2022lora}, using \texttt{PyTorch}~\citep{paszke2019pytorch} and Huggingface’s \texttt{PEFT} library~\citep{peft}.
+Following \citet{liu2024parameter}, we tune only model-agnostic hyperparameters such as learning rate and training epochs.
+Due to resource constraints, we set the maximum sequence length to 256.
+PSOFT is applied to all linear layers of the DeBERTaV3-base model.
+Evaluation metrics include Matthew’s correlation for CoLA, Pearson correlation for STS-B, and accuracy for the other GLUE sub-tasks.
+Detailed hyperparameter configurations are provided in Table~\ref{appendix-tab:hyper-glue}.